vlad-timofeev/cache_service/README.md

 * `src/test_commands.py` - basic CRUD test.
 * `src/test_stress.py` - inserts and then deleted many items.
-* `src/test_binary.py` - stores binary file, than retrieves it and compares with the original.
+* `src/test_binary.py` - stores binary file, then retrieves it and compares with the original.